-- The existing bridge (Bridge "A"; Bridgeport Bridge) is structurally deficient. - The existing bridge is of substandard width and does not comply with current AASHTO minimum values. - The Bridgeport Bridge and adjacent roadway segments are iconic historic features integral to the regional tourism economy.
+- The existing bridge (Bridge "A"; Bridgeport Bridge) is in poor condition and fracture critical. - The bridge is load-posted but heavy trucks continue to use it, seriously threatening its ability to withstand the loads - The existing bridge is narrow and has no extra overhang or offset for vehicle correction . - The Bridgeport Bridge and adjacent roadway segments are iconic historic features of Route 66, integral to the regional tourism economy.